Walter

 Whereas the outer contour is essentially the same, FIGS. 10b and

-10c describe two different embodiment variants with regard to the
+10c describe two different embodiment variants with regard to

-inner structure of the insulating bodies 304, 404; 305, 405.
+the inner structure of the insulating bodies 304, 404; 305, 405.

-According to the embodiment variant according to FIG. 10b, the two
+According to the embodiment variant according to FIG. 10b, the

-deformable foam.
-The hollow chambers are formed by way of the open
+an elastically deformable foam.
+The hollow chambers are formed

-pores of the foam.
+by way of the open pores of the foam.

 According to the embodiment according to FIG. 10c, the two

-insulation bodies 404, 405 comprise two outer outside walls which
+insulation bodies 404, 405 comprise two outer outside walls

-The insulation bodies 404, 405 according to this embodiment must
+via valves 406.
+The insulation bodies 404, 405 according to this

 The shape retention here is effected essentially via the air

 volume enclosed in the hollow chambers.
-The air according to this
+The air according to

-compared to the ambient pressure.
+pressure compared to the ambient pressure.

 The basis unit can moreover comprise a reflecting coating which

-reflects the body heat into the body receiving space, on the inner
+reflects the body heat into the body receiving space, on the

-side to the body receiving space.
+inner side to the body receiving space.

-LYING SYSTEM AND LEVELING DEVICE FOR A
+SYSTEM AND LEVELING DEVICE FOR A LYING SYSTEM

 WO2015024137